U.S. gas prices are rising at fastest pace ever as Russia intensifies invasion of Ukraine, AAA says

 “The bulk of Russia’s exports are already severely impacted by Russia’s sanctions,” Patrick De Haan, head of petroleum analysis at tracking service GasBuddy, said in a briefing with reporters.
 “Russia’s oil supply has already essentially been made very difficult to obtain.”

 House Speaker Nancy Pelosi (D-Calif.) on Thursday said she supported banning Russia energy imports to the U.S., a proposal that’s gained bipartisan momentum in both chambers of Congress.

-The Biden administration has so far avoided imposing energy sanctions, largely over concerns about rising fuel prices.
+White House press secretary Jen Psaki on Friday said the Biden administration was “considering a range of options” including energy sanctions as Russia escalates its invasion of Ukraine, but the administration remained concerned about global energy supplies.

+“What we know is that, you know, from the U.S. economy, we don’t import a lot of Russian oil, but we are looking at options that we can take right now if we were to cut the U.S. consumption of Russian energy,” Psaki said.
+“But what’s really most important is that we maintain a steady supply of global energy.”

 Washington’s crackdown on Russia intensifies as White House targets oligarchs and Pelosi backs oil ban

-The White House announced Tuesday that the U.S. and other world powers would tap 60 million barrels of oil from their strategic reserves to tamp down oil prices.
+The White House also announced Tuesday that the U.S. and other world powers would tap 60 million barrels of oil from their strategic reserves to tamp down oil prices.
 But the release is a stopgap measure that international authorities say is only enough to stabilize the energy market for 30 days.

-The dynamics of it come at a difficult moment on the American energy calendar.
+The dynamics come at a difficult moment on the American energy calendar.
 Domestic refiners are beginning to transition production from higher-emission winter-blend gasoline to cleaner summer blends, which are more expensive to produce.

-In a normal year, retail gas prices increase 50 cents per gallon from the end of February through their peak midsummer, said Jeff Lenard, a spokesman for the National Association of Convenience Stores, a trade group whose members sell close to 80 percent of the U.S.'s retail gasoline.
+In a normal year, retail gas prices increase 50 cents per gallon from the end of February through their peak in midsummer, said Jeff Lenard, a spokesman for the National Association of Convenience Stores, a trade group whose members sell close to 80 percent of the U.S.'s retail gasoline.
 That’s because of combination of rising consumer demand and the increased costs associated with summer blends, he said.

 But 2022 is far from a normal year, and consumers have shown enthusiasm to travel and spend money after two years of taking pandemic precautions, De Haan said.